Big Brother 2023-2024, eliminated: who was eliminated today

-BIG BROTHER 2023-2024 ELIMINATED – Who was eliminated at the end of the episode of Big Brother 2023-2024 broadcast today, Monday 25 September 2023, on Canale 5?
-In the nominations there were Claudio, Giselda, Vittorio, Arnold and Grecia.
-The one who had to leave the house was… UPDATING NEWS…
+BIG BROTHER 2023-2024 ELIMINATED – Who was eliminated at the end of the episode of Big Brother 2023-2024 broadcast today, Thursday 28 September 2023, on Canale 5?
+In nominations were Grecia, Arnold, Giselda and Vittorio and Beatrice.
+The one who had to leave the reality show was… UPDATING NEWS…

 How to vote